-Easy Chocolate Chip Snowball Cookies are sweet, buttery, delicious cookies that melt in your mouth!
-These snowball cookies are nut-free, egg-free, and so easy to make!
+Easy Chocolate Chip Snowball Cookies No Nuts are sweet, buttery, delicious cookies that melt in your mouth!
+These snowball cookies without nuts are also egg-free and so easy to make!

 Happy Tasty Tuesday, friends!